Utyff/pMetro/README.md

 # pMetro for Android

 Android version of pMetro (http://pmetro.su).
-You can load ~200 metro maps of pMetro project from http://pmetro.su/Maps.html
+You can load ~200 metro maps of pMetro project from https://pmetro.github.io

 Application builds the shortest route and calculates trip time using subway and other city transports.
-There is additional information on stations and 2D schemas (double tap to view).
+There is additional information on stations and 2D schemas (long tap to view).

 Google Play: https://play.google.com/store/apps/details?id=com.utyf.pmetro